source-academy/frontend/README.md

 You may try [this](https://medium.com/@alexishevia/the-magic-behind-npm-link-d94dcb3a81af) for a smoother experience.

-## For Editing And Previewing Local XML Missions
+## For Editing And Creating New Local XML Missions

 1. Use the branch 'mission-editing' in cadet-frontend
 2. Run in browser with yarn start
-2. Go to Missions page, and upload xml file to preview
+2. Go to Incubator tab.

 ## Application Structure